List of Soy Luna characters: Miguel Valente

-Portrayed by David Murí, he is one of the main characters.
+Portrayed by David Murí, Miguel Valente is one of the main characters.
 Miguel is a kind and hardworking person.
 He always cares a lot about his wife, Mónica, and his daughter, Luna.
-He only wants the best for Luna and is at his side whenever he needs it.
+He only wants the best for Luna and he is always by her side whenever she needs it.
 He is also very focused on his work at the Benson Mansion, and does what he is asked to do.
 He is also very honest and generous towards his family.

 Recurring characters

 Mariano

 Portrayed by Tomás de las Herás, Mariano he is Tamara's ex-boyfriend.
-He will bring many problems to the boys, deconcentrating them in the rehearsals for the Intercontinental competition and creating rivalry between them.
-He is a mysterious man and has bad intentions, he will try to get Jim and Ramiro to leave the team, as well as Luna, but he does not succeed.
+He brings many problems to the boys, distracting them in the rehearsals for the Intercontinental competition and creating rivalry between them.
+He is a mysterious man and has bad intentions.
+He tries to get Jim and Ramiro to leave the team and as well as Luna, but he does not succeed.
 In the end he trains another team and loses the Intercontinental skating.